tve/sensorgnome-support/README.md

-# sensorgnome
+# sensorgnome-support
-Master control process for a sensorgnome field computer.
+Support scripts and files needed for a Sensorgnome to operate.